Thai Durian Exports to Vietnam Soar 10,000% as New Gateway to China

 The top export market was China with a value of 62,068 million baht, an increase of 170 percent from the previous year, foloowing by Hong Kong with a value of 941 million baht, up 77 percent year-on-year, and Taiwan with a value of 198 million baht, up 36 percent year-on-year.

-However, it is worth noting that Vietnam ranked 10th as an export market with a value of only 0.15 million baht, but recorded a significant growth of 10,769 percent.
+Notably, Vietnam ranked tenth as an export market with a value of only 0.15 million baht in 2022 and 16.25 million in 2023, but recorded a remarkable 10,769 percent increase.

 Keerati Rushchano, Permanent Secretary of the Ministry of Commerce, told Prachachat that durian exports, both fresh and frozen, have increased by over 100 percent in the first four months of this year.
 However, the trend for the second half of the year has yet to be evaluated, especially durian production in the southern region as production in the eastern region is almost complete.